Welcome to the BCO Alliance

 • and poverty impact - identifiable impact of information, communications and ICTs on the lives and livelihoods of the poor.

-The findings of the impact assessment study will be published in August 2007 and shared by BCO with others working in this crucial field of development.
+The full report of the impact assessment study was published in June 2008 and shared by BCO with others working in this crucial field of development.
+A sixteen-page briefing which looks at the main findings and makes recommendations to policy-makers and other key players is available in English, French and Spanish.